-What Is Professional Counseling?
+What Is Counseling?

 Career Paths with a Master’s in Counseling

-Social Work Versus Counseling
+Careers in Social Work Versus Counseling

 What Does a Social Worker Do?

-For example, social workers might help a client get a job by working with an employment office or help a client navigate the complicated bureaucracy involved in child custody.
-Social workers might work in a private practice or for a medical center, or they might work for a nonprofit dedicated to helping a particular population.
-They also work on a larger scale to create programs that address issues specific to certain demographics or research what types of aid might benefit a community.
+For example, social workers might help a client get a job by working with an employment office or navigate the complicated bureaucracy involved in child custody.
+Social workers work in private practice, as well as for medical centers and nonprofit organizations dedicated to helping particular populations.

 What Does a Counselor Do?

-People with great passion for improving the lives of others and offering assistance to those in need may thrive in both of these fields—whether they’re helping individuals to navigate a complicated governmental process or working one-on-one with individuals to improve relationships.
+People with a passion for improving the lives of others and offering assistance to those in need may be interested in both of these fields—whether they’re helping individuals to navigate a complicated governmental process or working one-on-one with individuals to improve relationships.
 Both of these occupations allow professionals to work with people who are at risk.
 The key is deciding how you would like to help people and in what capacity you will be of the most value.